 Migratory Bird Awards

 The Presidential Migratory Bird Federal Stewardship Award (Award) annually recognizes an action conducted by or in partnership with a Federal agency that meets the intent and spirit of EO 13186 by focusing on migratory bird conservation.
 The Council solicits nominations for the Award in January of each year for the preceding fiscal year and the Award is presented in May.
 Each participating agency can submit one nomination each year.
-For the 2013 nomination submissions for example, DOE solicited nominations from its programs and received a total of eight nominations from:
+For 2017, DOE solicited nominations from its programs and received a total of three:

 Migratory Bird MOU

 DOE and the Department of the Interior’s Fish and Wildlife Service (FWS) have entered into a Memorandum of Understanding (MOU) pursuant to the MBTA and EO 13186.
 The purpose of the MOU is to strengthen migratory bird conservation through enhanced collaboration between DOE and the FWS, in coordination with state, tribal, and local governments.
 The MOU identifies specific areas in which cooperation between DOE and the FWS will substantially contribute to the conservation and management of migratory birds and their habitats.